 Deciding on what to wear to your first Medical School interview can be tricky.

-Generally, avoid colours that are too bright or funky.
-Black, brown, navy, white, khaki are colours that tend to look smart in my opinion – but if you find something else that works for you, go for it!
+Generally, I would recommend avoiding colours that are very bright.
+Colours like black, brown, grey and navy tend to look more smart in my opinion – but if you find something else that works for you, go for it!

-In terms of jewellery and makeup, keep it subtle and very minimal – I wore very light makeup and no jewellery, just a watch.
+In terms of jewellery and makeup, try to keep it subtle and minimal.
+For my interview, I wore light makeup and no jewellery, just a watch.

 Loading More Content